Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ###Data Movement Support
 Batch Shipyard contains native support for moving files locally accessible at the point of script execution.
 The `install.sh` script ensures that the following programs are installed.
+The Docker CLI image contains all of the necessary software as well.
 With a manual installation, the following programs must be installed to take advantage of data movement features of Batch Shipyard: